vita-epfl/s-attack/scene-attack/README.md

 * Using `--model_name` argument you can specify the baseline (the options: LaneGCN, MPC, DATF, WIMP)
 * using `--n_scenarios` you can specify the number of scenarios (default 20)

-The output of running this code is SOR and HOR percentages in table 1 of the paper.
+The output is SOR and HOR percentages in table 1 of the paper.

-If you insert `--optimization_type` (options: baysian, evolution, parzen) the code will reproduce the results in table 2 of supplementary materials.
+By inserting `--optimization_type` (options: baysian, evolution, parzen) the code will reproduce the results in table 2 of supplementary materials.

 Also, if you want to save the scenario images, you can determine the saving directory using `--save_addr`.

-For example, if you want to reproduce the results of the table 1 for DATF model in 70 scenarios and save all the scenario images in the folder `scenario-images/datf-images` you should run the following script:
+As an example, to reproduce the results of table 1 for DATF model in 70 scenarios and save all the scenario images in folder `scenario-images/datf-images` run:
 ```shell script
 python main.py --model_name "DATF" --n_scenarios 70 --save_addr "datf-images"
 ```